isroawg/isroawg/docs/aboutus/privacy&policy.md

 ___

-At the Indian Subcontinental Research & Analytical Working Group (ISRAWG), we are committed to protecting your privacy and ensuring the security of your personal information.
+At the Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG), we are committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, and safeguard your data when you visit our website or interact with our services.

 Please read this policy carefully to understand our practices regarding your personal information.